kazurem/Learning-ML-DL/README.md

     xi.
 PCA (Not Done) <br>

 2. Creating a neural network from scratch  (In progress.
 Can't seem to get the size of matrices right.)
-3. Basic DL projects using TensorFlow
+3. Basic DL projects using TensorFlow <br>
     i.
 MNIST multiclass and binary classification (Done) <br>
     ii.
 Linear regression using NN (Done) <br>
     iii.
 Binary Classification using NN (Done) <br>